Can We Keep the Sabbath Any Day of the Week?

 “The Sabbath was made for man, and not man for the Sabbath” (Mark 2:27, NKJV).

-God created the Sabbath as a needed break from everyday living.
-He meant it to be a delight (Isaiah 58:13), a restful beacon to look forward to every seventh day of the week.
+God meant the Sabbath to be a delight (Isaiah 58:13), a restful beacon to look forward to every seventh day of the week.

-He put it at the end of the week for us to end our week with rest, not work.
-Numerous examples throughout the Bible and history reveal to us that He always meant it to be on the seventh day of the week, never any other day.
+He put it on the seventh day for us to end our week with rest, not work.
+Numerous examples throughout the Bible and history reveal that He always meant it to be then, never any other day.

 And though we may not understand it completely, we can trust it’s for our benefit.